thunderbird89/esf/stories/story-knock-knock.md

 Morse looked around the docking bay, seeing the same scene repeated across different national sections.
 Pilots exhausted, relieved, grieving.
 Ground crews working efficiently despite their own exhaustion.
 The organized chaos of a military unit that had just survived combat.

 Her eyes caught movement near the Japanese section of the bay, and she recognized the distinctive nose art of one of the Hell Ravens' Talons.
-The image was striking—a grinning anime girl with raven wings spreading from her back and what looked like a nuclear cannon mounted on her right arm.
+The image was striking - a grinning anime girl with raven wings spreading from her back and what looked like a nuclear cannon mounted on her right arm.
 The character had a determined, almost manic expression that seemed both playful and fierce.

 The pilot climbing down from that particular Talon moved with the same controlled exhaustion as everyone else, but there was something in her posture that suggested she was processing the experience differently.
 More internally.
 Less visible.